oyster-catcher/HopperGuidance/README.md

 - Shows the trajectory to landing and require thrust vectors
 - Lets you tune the parameters to the craft

 You can choose a particular latitude and longitude and altitude to land at, although currently this works best close to the landing site such as within 10km.
-It certainly handle descent from orbit very well as it suffers from Flat Earthism and treats the planet surface as flat, doesn't handle orbits or atmospheric drag.
+It must take less than 5 minutes to land.
+It certainly can't handle descent from orbit and it treats the planet surface as flat and doesn't take into account atmospheric drag, though can correct for it while flying.
 It may waste quite a bit of fuel trying to keep to the pre-calculated trajectory too.
 You can give it a try though, its all good fun.

 The algorithm used is aimed to be an implementation of the G-FOLD algorithm for fuel optimal diverts reputably used by Lars Blackmore for landing the SpaceX Falcon-9 rocket.
-However my algorithm is a simplified version.
+However my algorithm is a simplified version of it and I've added some of my own constraints.
 See later.

 Please see the video https://www.youtube.com/watch?v=Ekywp-P6EBQ&t=301